Ami Bera: Abortion

-As of 2016, Bera had a 100% rating from NARAL Pro-Choice America, which called him a "pro-choice champion".
-He opposed the overturning of Roe v.
+He is pro choice.
+He opposed the 2022 overturning of Roe v.
 Wade, calling it a "blow to women's rights and reproductive health care".

 Personal life

 Bera and his wife, Janine Bera, have one child.
-They reside in Elk Grove, California.
+They reside in Elk Grove, California, which is outside of his district.

 On April 4, 2022, Bera was one of nine people attacked by a rabid fox outside the US Capitol.
 He said afterward, '"I expect to get attacked if I go on Fox News; I don't expect to get attacked by a fox."

 Bera is one of three Unitarian Universalists in Congress.